Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/serving-simple-model.md

 ## Training a model

-Now we can start working with the linear regression model.
-It's a fairly simple model that fits a randomly generated regression data with some noise added to it.
-For data generation we will use `sklearn.datasets.make_regression` ([link](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_regression.html)) method.
+We can now start working with the linear regression model.
+It is a fairly simple model that fits a randomly generated regression data with some noise added to it.
+For data generation we will use the `sklearn.datasets.make_regression` ([link](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_regression.html)) method.
 We will also normalize data to the [0, 1] range.
 The model will be built using [Keras](https://keras.io/) library with [Tensorflow](https://www.tensorflow.org/) backend.

-First of all, create a directory for the model and add `model.py` inside it.
+First of all, create a directory for the model and add `model.py` in to it.

 ```sh
 $ mkdir linear_regression